Hellraiser (franchise): Boom! Studios

 In March 2011 Boom!
 Studios commenced a new Hellraiser series, written by Clive Barker and Christopher Monfette.
 Separately, reprints of selected Epic Comics stories appeared under the title of Hellraiser Masterpieces.
-The following series were released by Boom!
-Studios:
+After the conclusion of the ongoing series written by Barker, Boom!
+Studios followed it up with three shorter series by other writers, Hellraiser: The Road Below, Hellraiser: The Dark Watch and Hellraiser: Bestiary.